davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 that are of particular interest.

-To implement this assignment strategy, you identify the "real-world" cohorts that your students belong to already.
-You enable the cohort feature and create a "manual" cohort to represent each of those cohorts.
-You then assign each student to one of the manual cohorts.
+To implement this assignment strategy, you identify the "real-world" cohorts that your students already belong to.
+You enable cohorts and then create "manual" cohorts to represent each of the real-world cohorts.
+You then manually assign each student to a cohort.
 Every student who enrolls, including those who enroll after the course starts, must be assigned to a cohort.